-For this comparison, the race for Congressional District 3 will be counted by hand, to check the accuracy of the ballot tabulation equipment.
+For this comparison, the race for City of Vancouver, Council Position No. 6 will be counted by hand, to check the accuracy of the ballot tabulation equipment.
 The selected ballots will be counted in the total returns on Election Day.

 If a voter has not received their ballot, they should contact the Elections Office at (564) 397-2345 or email@example.com.

-Beginning Friday, July 15, Clark County Elections will mail ballots to all registered voters in Clark County.
+Vancouver, Wash. ‒ Beginning Friday, Oct.
+20, Clark County Elections will mail ballots to all eligible registered voters in the county.

-At 2 pm on Wednesday, June 15, the Clark County Elections Office will conduct a logic and accuracy test of the programming to be used to tabulate ballots and the accessible voting units for the Aug.
-2 primary and special election.
+At 10 am on Wednesday, June 7, the Clark County Elections Office will conduct a logic and accuracy test of the programming that is used to tabulate ballots as well as the accessible voting units for the Aug.
+1 Primary and Special Election.

-The test will be held at the Elections Office, 1408 Franklin St. Members of the news media, candidates and jurisdictions with measures on the ballot, and the public are invited to attend this test, which is required under Washington law.
+The test will be held at the Elections Office, 1408 Franklin St. This test is required under Washington state law before every election.
+Members of the news media, jurisdictions with measures on the ballot and the public are invited to attend this test.

 Ballots for this election will be mailed on Friday, July 14.